compile_events · live

 Sensitivity: annual_revenue

-Driver -20% Base +20% Elasticity
+Driver -20% Base +20% Elast.

-Both inputs have equal elasticity on annual_revenue in a single-period model.
+Both inputs have equal elasticity on

-Add more periods or a compounding formula to see divergence.
+Add periods or a compounding formula to

-To see divergence, ask Claude to extend the model to 12 months with compounding — growth-rate elasticity increases dramatically over time.
+To see divergence, ask Claude to extend the model to 12 months with compounding: growth-rate elasticity increases dramatically over time.

 05